 45 See Solvency II Directive at article 44.
 The Implementing Measures requires, at article 259 par.
 1, that a risk management system includes: "(a) a clearly defined risk management strategy which is consistent with the undertaking's overall business strategy.
 The objectives and key principles of the strategy, the approved risk tolerance limits and the assignment of responsibilities across all the activities of the undertaking shall be documented; (b) a clearly defined procedure on the decision-making process; (c) written policies which effectively ensure the definition and categorisation of the material risks by type to which the undertaking is exposed, and the approved risk tolerance limits for each type of risk.
-Such policies shall implement the undertaking's risk strategy, implemented risk management system is suitable, effective and proportionate to the nature, scale and complexity of the risks inherent in the business, as well as for the approval of any periodic revision of the main strategies and business policies of the undertaking in terms of risk management 46.
-Accordingly, the EIOPA Guidelines reflect a common view about the need of the involvement of the Board in the most important corporate issues, clearly including risk management 47.
+Such policies shall implement the undertaking's risk strategy, facilitate control mechanisms and take into account the nature, scope and time periods of the business and the associated risks; (d) reporting procedures and processes which ensure that information on the material risks faced by the undertaking and the effectiveness of the risk management system are actively monitored and analysed and that appropriate modifications to the system are made where necessary.".